RosepadMC/Rosepad/README.md

 2. Clone this repository `$ git clone https://github.com/RosepadMC/Rosepad --recursive`
 3. Run `./gradlew prepare injectClasses processPatches shadowJar pack` and wait for build to finish

-> /!\\ Caution! /!\\
->
-> If you have multiple JDKs installed, use `-Dorg.gradle.java.home`
-> JVM argument to force use of JDK8.
-A warning will be displayed if
-> building with JDK9 and above

 ## Running

 Download the jar from the [Releases Page](https://github.com/RosepadMC/Rosepad/releases/tag/beta) or